domain-independent-dp/didp-rs/didppy/docs/tutorial.rst

 When defining an object type, we need to specify the number of objects.
 If the number of objects is :math:`n`, the objects are indexed from :math:`0` to :math:`n-1` (**not** :math:`1` **to** :math:`n`) in DIDPPy.
-Object types are required to define set and element variables, as explained later.
+Object types are sometimes required to define a state, as explained later.

 State Variables
 ~~~~~~~~~~~~~~~